Einhorn Center for Community Engagement

 Outcome 6

-Students will expand graphic and computer skills to clearly communicate strategies, design ideas, spatial qualities and management requirements for their landscape design in time.
+Expand graphic and computer skills to clearly develop and communicate strategies, design ideas, spatial qualities, and management requirements for landscape design over time.

 About